Activists who filmed Planned Parenthood workers charged in California

 While at the meetings, Daleiden and Merritt secretly filmed conversations with health care workers, the complaint said.

-Several videos that were released by the Center for Medical Progress in 2015 purported to show Planned Parenthood employees discussing the sale of aborted fetal tissue, which is illegal in the United States if done for a profit.
+Several videos that were released by the Center in 2015 purported to show Planned Parenthood employees discussing the sale of aborted fetal tissue, which is illegal in the United States if done for a profit.

 Among them was a video recorded at a Houston-area Planned Parenthood office.
 In January 2016, a grand jury in Harris County, Texas, cleared the local Planned Parenthood affiliate of wrongdoing and indicted Daleiden and Merritt for using fake driver's licenses to gain access to that facility.